giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 ```
 Notice we call `super`'s implementation of the hook, which tries to repost offer residual.
 The `repost_status` tells us whether the offer had a residual (in case of a %%maker partial fill|maker-partial-fill%).

-Because both offer should always offer the same volume, we now have two cases:
+Because both offers should always give the same volume, we now have two cases:
-* either the current offer's logic has reposted a residual and we need to update immediately the other offer to give the same residual
+* either the current offer's logic has reposted a residual and we need to update immediately the other offer to give the same residual, and adapt wants accordingly.
 * or the current offer was not reposted, in which case it is no longer in the offer list, and we need to retract the second offer.

 So we continue our custom hook with: